 |Or if you are classed as a stateless person or you hold a non-national travel document.|

-If you are required to register with the police, this will be stated on your visa sticker, on your Biometric Residence Permit if you have one, or possibly in a letter sent to you when your visa was granted.
-You will need to check carefully.
-Your dependants will also be required to register with the police if you have to register and they meet the visa length, age and nationality conditions above.
+The requirement to register will be stated on your visa sticker, on your Biometric Residence Permit if you have one, or possibly in a letter sent to you when your visa was granted so check all of these carefully.
+Your dependants will also be required to register if you have to register and they meet the visa length, age and nationality conditions above.

 When, where and how to register with the police

-If you are required to register with the police you must email the following details to OVRO@thamesvalley.pnn.police.uk within 7 days of arrival in the UK:
+If you are required to register with the police you must do so within 7 days of arrival in the UK or within seven days of receiving your BRP if you have applied for a new visa in the UK.

 Changes that need to be reported

-You must keep your Police Registration Certificate (PRC) and get it updated with any changes.
-You do not have to pay anything to update your PRC.
+You must keep your Police Registration Certificate (PRC) safe and get it updated with any changes by reporting them online following instructions on this page of the Thames Valley Police website.
+There is no charge to update your PRC.
 You will need to include your up-to-date PRC with any visa extension applications.

 - name or gender